kubecost/docs/add-key.md

 You can apply your product key at any time within the product UI or during an install or upgrade process.
 More details on both options are provided below.

+> Note: `kubecostToken` is a different concept from your product key and is used for managing trial access.

 ## At Install-time

 Many Kubecost product configuration options can be specified at install-time, including your product key.